 We are also committed to reducing energy use and waste.
 All OT&P clinics participate in the Earth Hour campaign and have implemented a responsible recycling program.
 The new IT system has helped improve our energy rating and efficiency, reducing paper and migrating to digital methods.
 All consultation notes and clinical information are now digital.

-In 2020, OT&P Healthcare has been recognised by the Caring Company Scheme for our unwavering commitment to uplift the Hong Kong community.
+Since 2019, OT&P Healthcare has been recognised by the Caring Company Scheme for our unwavering commitment to uplift the Hong Kong community.
 The Clinic has been nominated for the award on the basis of continuous effort in Caring for the Community, Caring for the Employees, and Caring for the Environment.

 The Caring Company Scheme is an organisation under The Hong Kong Council of Social Service (HKCSS).
 The scheme's mission is to "build a cohesive society by promoting strategic partnerships among business and social service partners, and inspiring corporate social responsibility through caring for the community, employees, and the environment".